TLDR

 How often should an HOA update its reserve study?

 Most reserve study standards and several state statutes recommend updating the reserve study every 3-5 years with a full physical inspection, and annually updating the financial projections.
 The financial update compares the actual reserve balance to the study projections.
+A reserve study projects when major components (roofs, elevators, parking lots) will need.

 Q&A